-Buildings are to be setback a minimum of 4.0m and maximum of 6.0m from the road boundary.
+Buildings are to be setback a minimum of 4.0m from the road boundary.
 Larger setbacks may be permitted at the discretion of the HFDR.

 Garages must be setback a minimum of 5.0m from the road boundary and must be setback at least 0.5m behind the front wall of the dwelling.